 A large number of extensions can be thought of to improve the model further and make it more realistic.
-The importance of the information set on which consumers and merchants base their decisions has already been shown in [16].
+The importance of the information set on which consumers and merchants base their decisions has already been shown in [17].
 As was already mentioned above it would further be of interest to evaluate the importance of the network topology for the results in our model.
 Enabling payment cards to react to changes in their market shares through giving different net benefits to consumers and merchants as an incentive to subscribe to the card and actually use it, might provide further insights into the dynamics of the payment card market.
+The addition of fixed fees for card subscriptions and finally an interchange fee would further complete the model.